 Why direct mail delivers for financial services marketing

 Direct Mail is undoubtedly delivering in the digital age.
-With email fatigue and digital noise, younger generations, in particular, are embracing the tactical nature of mail.
+With email fatigue and digital noise, younger generations, in particular, are embracing the tangible nature of mail.
 While the popularity of post may have fluctuated since the arrival of email, direct mail remains an essential and successful part of the marketing mix.

 In fact, for financial services firms, the channel is often a first consideration.
 This is sensible and driven by data; usage and open rates.
 In its recent response rate report, the DMA found that direct mail achieves a 4.4% response rate compared to email’s 0.12%.